Conservative Investor's Guide to Picking Real Estate Investments: Part 4 Advanced Property Analysis

 Part 2: Sponsor Quality Check (takes 15-45 minutes per deal)

-Property level due diligence (takes minutes to weeks to months per deal):
+Part 3: Basic Property level due diligence (takes minutes to weeks or months per deal): is about "pro-forma popping," sensitivity analysis, and "stall and see".

-Part 4 is about recession stress testing, legal document analysis, etc.
+Part 4: Advanced property analysis (takes minutes to weeks or months per deal): is about recession stress testing, legal document analysis, etc.

 At the end, I have an investment (and a sponsor) that I've put through the ringer, and am very happy to put in my portfolio.